Down to You (song): Lyrics and music

 These lines may also be addressed to herself, or may be addressed to the absent lover.
 The lyrics are ambiguous in this respect, and are also ambiguous as to whether the bridge is addressed to a real or fictional person, and even as to the gender of the person the lyrics are addressed to.

 By the end of the penultimate verse, a random encounter with a stranger in the light of day leads the singer to realize that "love is gone," and the tryst of the prior night wasn't really love.
 This realization is underscored by David Crosby and Susan Webb joining Mitchell to sing the line.
 This recognition then leads to an extended orchestral interlude.
 While the orchestral instruments alternately take up the musical theme, Mitchell plays the piano using different types of chords, including major key, minor key, diminished and augmented chords.
 Music journalist Mark Bego describes Mitchell's playing as being like a jazz solo.

 According to author Larry David Smith, the final verse ends with "an acceptance of life's uneven qualities, and the resignation of acceptance."

 Reception

 At the 1975 Grammy Awards, Mitchell and Tom Scott won the Grammy Award for Best Arrangement Accompanying Vocalist(s) for "Down to You".

+Tom Scott, while enthusiastically praising Mitchell, has stated that he deserved sole arrangement credit for this cut.
 Music journalist Mark Bego describes it as a "sheer masterpiece."
 Pitchfork Media critic Jessica Hopper describes the arrangement as being "stunning in its complexity."